davidchesnut/sp-general-docs/docs/how-to-include-mentions-tags-and-links-to-sites-and-documents-in-posts-in-sharep.md

 ---
-title: How to: Include mentions, tags, and links to sites and documents in posts in SharePoint Server 2013 ms.prod: SHAREPOINT ms.assetid: 975da333-372b-4bf6-a3f4-7452db369f04
+title: How to Include mentions, tags, and links to sites and documents in posts in SharePoint Server 2013 ms.prod: SHAREPOINT ms.assetid: 975da333-372b-4bf6-a3f4-7452db369f04
 ---